-Eugene Onegin the opera is based upon Eugene Onegin the novel—one of the foundational works of Russian Literature no less.
-Alexander Pushkin is to Russian Literature very nearly what Shakespeare is to English Literature—essential reading and foundational to everything which comes afterwards.
+Eugene Onegin the opera is based upon Alexander Pushkin’s novel of the same name.
+It happens to be one of the foundational works of Russian Literature Alexander Pushkin is to Russian Literature very nearly what Shakespeare is to English Literature.

 If opera isn’t your thing, I completely understand.
 But don’t dismiss it until you’ve really tried it.
 Marquee TV allows you to stream performances from all the great opera houses in the world and I highly recommend you give it a go and find an opera you really enjoy—and there are some really enjoyable ones out there.

 Other ways of adding music in to your reading is by looking at contemporaries of the novel in question and listening to music from that period.
 If, for instance, your passion, like mine, is Shakespeare, then you can do no better than to listen to Thomas Tallis or to some of the Italian madrigals which were popular in the day.